American Eel

 We've been interested in, and learning more about eels in Texas (and elsewhere) for several years now, and have been funded by Texas Parks and Wildlife Department (TPWD) to study them across Texas.
 We have now given a number of presentations reporting our progress and trying to get more people involved and contributing data to this effort.
 Here are some links to those presentations:

 1. January 2023 update - Since what's listed below, there've been more presentations, an exhibit on American Eel installed in the UT Life Science Library (Hendrickson, D. A., Casarez, M., Cohen, A. E., Chapman-Tripp, H., Maisano, J., Elmer, N., & Kennedy, A. (2021).
-A Case For Eels [Physical exhibit]. https://biodiversity.utexas.edu/news/entry/a-case-for-eels), and we filed our final report with Texas Parks and Wildlife (it's still not fully approved, but we can provide copies on request), Finally, late last year, the first specimens of American Eel glass eels ever collected in Texas were taken near the coast.
+A Case For Eels [Physical exhibit]. https://biodiversity.utexas.edu/news/features/case-eels), and we filed our final report with Texas Parks and Wildlife (it's still not fully approved, but we can provide copies on request), Finally, late last year, the first specimens of American Eel glass eels ever collected in Texas were taken near the coast.
 We have yet to see the specimens, but the collectors are confident of their determination to this species.

 2. In March 2018 Dean was a guest speaker for the Colorado River Alliance's Barstow Speaker Series program.
 The talk highlighted the species of the Colorado River with a special attention on American Eel and what is known of their distribution and status in Texas.
 A published version of the talk can be found here and an archived video is on the Colorado River Alliance FB page here.